 - Write a 25 character personalized message.

-- Submit your order and the 6X6 ceramic tile will be mounted in the main entrance of the Kennel this Spring 2012.
+- Submit your order and the 6X6 ceramic tile will be mounted in the main entrance of the Kennel.

 - You can even order a duplicate tile or keepsake box for yourself!

-Your tile will be adorned in entry of the kennel so that all who benefit from its services will share in the support provided by you and your pet.
+Your tile will adorned the entry of the kennel so that all who benefit from its services will share in the support provided by you and your pet.